Inédito (Antônio Carlos Jobim album)

 Inédito (AKA The Unknown and originally titled Tom Jobim for its original 1987 Release) was a privately commissioned studio album by Antônio Carlos Jobim, released in 1987 in a limited edition to commemorate his 60th birthday, and re-released in 1995 for the general public.
 It was released in the United States in 2006 as The Unknown, by DRG Records.

 The album was a career retrospective that featured many of Jobim's most famous songs, along with lesser-known material that he had never previously recorded.
 He later claimed that Inédito was the album he most enjoyed recording and believed it was one of the best works of his career.

 Background

 In 1987, Jobim celebrated his 60th birthday.
 To mark the occasion, Brazilian industrial conglomerate Odebrecht commissioned Tom to record a limited edition album, allowing him financial and artistic control.
 The project was overseen by Vera de Alencar, Jobim's friend and the museologist responsible for his archive of music and papers, and Jairo Severiano, a noted historian of Brazilian popular music.
 Jobim worked on the recordings around the same time as Passarim (Verve, 1987), which was his first album in seven years.
-Four thousand copies of the private recordings were distributed to schools, libraries, museums, and Odebrecht customers.
+Four thousand copies of the private recordings were distributed to schools, libraries, museums, and Odebrecht customers as a Christmas gift.
 A year after Jobim's death, his family reached an agreement with Odebrecht to release the album to the general public through BMG Brazil.